 “We are committed to providing our residents with dignified and contemporary affordable housing that reflects the extraordinary renewal they are seeing in their community, as well as ensuring the long-term sustainability of very needed affordable housing in Tarrytown and protecting the rights of our current residents to remain in their homes,” said Wilfredo Gonzalez, Jr., Executive Director of the Tarrytown Municipal Housing Authority.

 Wilder Balter Partners is currently under construction on several developments in Westchester and, in partnership with Duvernay + Brooks, is 50% complete with the redevelopment of the Glens Falls Housing Authority’s portfolio.
 Currently, working with the Housing Action Council, Wilder Balter Partners is under construction on the redevelopment of the Tarrytown YMCA into a 109-unit affordable, LEED Gold certified, development for residents with incomes ranging from 30% AMI to 70% AMI.
 The development includes the preservation and adaptive re-use of the existing historic structure on Main Street, combined with a new four-story building behind it, and the development of a new 68-car municipal parking garage that will be provided to the Village of Tarrytown.
+Parking garages of all sizes should have well-maintained garage floors for everyone’s safety.

 Brian Heeger, Managing Director of Duvernay + Brooks, said: “D+B, a New York State certified woman-owned business, has extensive experience working with public housing authorities and the unique issues faced by public housing authorities undertaking redevelopment, and we look forward to working with TMHA and its residents on meeting their goals for the redevelopment.”